 Student Information

 Student Name:

 Address: City/State/Zip:

 Student ID#: Semester & Year:

 Home Phone Number: Work Phone Number:

 Cell Phone Number: Email address:

 Complaint/Grievance Information

-Reprisals of any kind will not be taken by the Board of Trustees or any of its agents, any party of interest, or any other participant in the grievance procedure.
+oard of Trustees or any of its agents, any party of interest, dure.
 To do so constitutes a violation of college policy.

 Name of Individual and/or department against whom the complaint/grievance is filed:

-Describe your complaint/grievance in detail.
-Include date/s of occurrence (be as specific as Possible).
-Attach additional sheets, if necessary, along with any documentation that will help describe and substantiate the complaint.
-Are there any witnesses who should be interviewed?
-If yes, list names and contact information.
+Attach additional sheets, if necessary, along wit nclude date/s of occurrence (be as specific as Possible). th any documentation that will help describe and esses who should be interviewed?
+If yes, list names and

-Students are encouraged to discuss their concerns and complaints through informal conferences with the appropriate instructor or campus administrator.
-Have you made an attempt to resolve this complaint or grievance with the individual and/or department involved?
-Yes No If yes, describe the outcome: (Attach any additional comments, if necessary)

-What outcome do you hope to achieve after talking with the appropriate college official(s)?
-Attach additional sheets, if necessary.
+What outcome do you hope to achieve after tall additional sheets, if necessary. king with the appropriate college official(s)?
+Attach

-I understand that information contained in the grievance form will be held confidential to the extent possible.
-Grievance information may be shared with college officials in order to conduct a thorough investigation.
-I hereby declare that the information on this form is true, correct, and complete to the best of my knowledge.
-I understand that any misrepresentation of information may result in disciplinary actions, accordance with college disciplinary policies.
+Grievance information may be shared with colleg hereby declare that the information on this form rievance form will be held confidential to the extent possible. ge officials in order to conduct a thorough investigation.
+It is true, correct, and complete to the best of my knowledge.
+It nation may result in disciplinary actions, accordance with

 Signature: Date:

+115 Page Shorter College Student Academic Catalog